WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

    ------------ | ------------ | ---------- | ---- | ----
    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618

-###  2. watersources_WY.py - generate list of water sources from which water is allocated from
+##  2. watersources_UT.py - generate list of water sources from which water is allocated from
+### Table Required: Water_Master.csv (Master Table containing Utah Water Right and Exchange Information)

 - generate empty watersources.csv file with controlled vocabulary headers
 - generate WaterSourceNativeID (Wyoming POD data does not include native ID)
 - generate WaterSourceUUID from generate WaterSourceNativeID
 - drop data if missing WaterSourceUUID, WaterSourceType, AND WaterQualityIndicator
 - copy results into watersources.csv and export

    Sample data (all columns not included):